Guy Maddin: The Heart of the World, Dracula: Pages from a Virgin's Diary, The Saddest Music in the World (1998–2003)

-During his break from making feature films, Maddin began teaching film classes at the University of Manitoba, where he met and encouraged the younger filmmaker Deco Dawson.
-After being impressed with Dawson's short films, Maddin hired Dawson to work on a short film for the Toronto International Film Festival — Maddin was one of a number of directors (including Atom Egoyan and David Cronenberg) commissioned to make four-minute short films that would screen prior to the various feature films at the 2000 festival.
+During his break from making feature films, Maddin began teaching film classes at the University of Manitoba, where he met and mentored filmmaker Deco Dawson.
+Impressed with Dawson's short films, Maddin hired Dawson to work on a short film for the Toronto International Film Festival.
+Maddin was one of a number of directors commissioned to make four-minute short films that would screen prior to the various feature films at the 2000 festival.
 After hearing rumours that other directors were planning films with a small number of shots, Maddin decided that his film would instead contain over a hundred shots per minute, and enough plot for a feature-length film.
-Maddin then wrote and shot The Heart of the World (2000) in the style of Russian constructivism, taking the commission at its literal face value, as a call to produce a propaganda film.
+Maddin then wrote and shot The Heart of the World (2000) in the style of Russian constructivism, taking the commission at its face value as a call to produce a propaganda film.
 The plot of The Heart of the World concerns two brothers, Osip and Nikolai, who compete for the love of the same woman: Anna, a state scientist studying Earth's core.
-Anna discovers that the heart of the world is in danger of a fatal heart attack (which would mean the end of the world), and the brothers compete amongst the public panic.
+Anna discovers that the heart of the world is in danger of a fatal heart attack (which would mean the end of the world).
 Nikolai is a mortician and tries to impress Anna with assembly-line embalming, while Osip is an actor playing Christ in the Passion Play and tries to impress Anna through his suffering.
-Anna is instead seduced by an evil capitalist, but has a change of heart and strangles the plutocrat, then slides down into the heart of the world, where she manages to save the world from destruction by transforming into cinema itself, the world's "new and better heart — Kino!"
-The Heart of the World won a 2001 Genie Award for Best Short, and the 2001 U.S. National Society of Film Critics Award for Best Experimental Film (the same award Maddin had won in 1991 for Archangel).
+Anna is instead seduced by an evil capitalist, but has a change of heart and strangles the plutocrat, then slides down into the heart of the world, where she manages to save the world from destruction by transforming into cinema itself, the world's "new and better heart."
+The Heart of the World won the 2001 Genie Award for Best Short and the 2001 National Society of Film Critics Award for Best Experimental Film.